boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ## Dashboard examples for ctrlX CORE - PLC App

-Please note that for these examples the installation of the ctrlX PLC app is expected.
-See [our store](https://developer.community.boschrexroth.com/t5/Store-and-How-to/ctrlX-CORE-PLC-App/ba-p/13298) and the corresponding [documentation of the ctrlX PLC app](https://docs.automation.boschrexroth.com/document/version/1.0/PLC-App_-Application-Manual/documentRoot/7239751866761051~en/).
+Please note that for these examples the installation of the ctrlX CORE - PLC App is expected.
+See [our store](https://developer.community.boschrexroth.com/t5/Store-and-How-to/ctrlX-CORE-PLC-App/ba-p/13298) and the corresponding [documentation of the ctrlX CORE - PLC App](https://docs.automation.boschrexroth.com/document/version/1.0/PLC-App_-Application-Manual/documentRoot/7239751866761051~en/).

 ### Monitor and handle a boolean PLC variable "bBoolean"